openhab/openhab-docs/configuration/items.md

 As mentioned above, there are two ways to bind/link a device to an Item: 1.x Binding Configs and 2.x Channel Linking.

-When you install a Binding through PaperUI it will automatically create a `.cfg` file in `conf/services/` for the appropriate Binding.
+When you install a Binding through PaperUI it will automatically create a `.cfg` file in `$CONFIG/services/` for the appropriate Binding.
 Inside these files are a predefined set of variables which are required for the Binding to operate.
-In many cases you will need to view and edit these to suit your system.
+In many cases you will need to edit these to suit your system.
 These variables can hold IP addresses, API keys, user names, passwords etc.
-These are all in plain text, so be careful who you share these with if some data is sensitive.
+These are all in plain text, so be careful who you share these with if they contain sensitive data.

 #### 1.x Binding Configuration